NU-DSS-The-Dapper-Squirrels/DSS-CPDP-The-Dapper-Squirrels/checkpoint-1/README.md

 WHERE  data_area.id = A.area_id;
 ```

-### What is the top 5 streets in allegation counts for each beat area?
+### What are the top 5 streets in allegation counts for each beat area?
 **SOME INSTRUCTION HERE e.g: Run question1.sql or copy and paste the queries below**